Broker

 How many Brokers can run?

-It is recommended to run one broker instance for each kubernetes cluster, However the instance itself can be scaled up based on the incoming data volume in each of the cluster.
+It is recommended to run one Broker instance for each Kubernetes cluster.
+However, the instance itself can be scaled up based on the incoming data volume in each cluster.
 The scaling is independent of the number of instances running.

 What does an HA configuration look like?

-We leverage on the kubernetes functionality in terms of the High-Availability behaviour.
-Meaning, the broker instance gets instantiated/restarted on its own when an issue occurs.
-In part, Meshery-Operator is also responsible for keeping the broker functional.
+We leverage Kubernetes functionality for high availability.
+This means the Broker instance gets instantiated/restarted on its own when an issue occurs.
+In part, Meshery Operator is also responsible for keeping the Broker functional.

 What stateful characteristics does the Broker have?

-All the messages that are published to the broker is persisted in-memory within the broker instance until it get consumed.
-Persistent-volume/Disk-space is not currently being used by the Broker.
+All the messages that are published to the Broker are persisted in-memory within the Broker instance until they are consumed.
+Persistent volume/disk space is not currently being used by the Broker.

 How do I know if the Broker is working?
 How do I troubleshoot the Broker?